computer7/WeRateDog-Data-Wrangling/README.md

 Cleaning data
 Storing, analyzing, and visualizing the wrangled data

-Reporting on my data analyses and visualizations (act_report.pdf)
+Reporting on my data analyses and visualizations (Twitter_act_report.pdf)